-A good healthy car battery should register no less than 12.6 Volts.
-Due to the way batteries discharge it's important that you test the battery after it's been sitting for a period of time to get what's called the 'resting voltage'.
+A good, healthy car battery should have no fewer than 12.6 volts.
+Because of the way lead-acid batteries discharge, it's important that you test the battery after it's been sitting for a period of time to get what's called the 'resting voltage'.

-Leave the car overnight (preferably longer) and test before you start the car in the morning to get an accurate gauge of the health of your battery.
+Leave the car overnight (preferably longer) and test before you start the car in the morning to get an accurate gauge of the battery's health.

 Testing a battery with a multimeter is a simple process.
-The first thing to do is make sure you can access the battery terminals (the metal bits on the top of the battery).
+The first thing to do is make sure you can access the two terminals on the top of the battery.

 Batteries are commonly located in the engine bay to one side of the engine, and often have a plastic cover which will unclip, lift off, or occasionally require the removal of a couple of bolts.
-You may also have a cover over the positive (+) terminal that will lift off too.
+There may also be a cover over the positive (+) terminal, which usually lifts off.

-With your multimeter you want to measure DC voltage (this is indicated with a solid line and a dashed line above a letter V).
+Using your multimeter, you want to measure DC voltage (this is indicated with a solid line and a dashed line above a letter V).
 Set the dial to 20.
-This will allow you to accurately measure between 0-20 Volts.
+This will allow you to accurately measure 0-20 volts.

-As we've discussed the resting voltage should ideally be no lower than 12.6V.
-Bear in mind that when a battery goes down to 12.2V it's actually only 50% charged, and below 12V it's classed as discharged!
+The resting voltage should ideally be no lower than 12.6V.
+Bear in mind that when a battery goes down to 12.2V it's actually only 50% charged, and below 12V it's classed as discharged.

 Many new car batteries are of the sealed 'maintenance' free variety.
 But some older batteries allow you to access the individual cells.
 The cells will either have individual caps, or a plastic cover that clips over all, or some of the cells.